huggingface/text-embeddings-inference/docs/source/en/cli_arguments.md

           [possible values: float16, float32]

       --served-model-name <SERVED_MODEL_NAME>
           The name of the model that is being served.
-If not specified, defaults to model-id
+If not specified, defaults to `--model-id`.
+It is only used for the OpenAI-compatible endpoints via HTTP

           [env: SERVED_MODEL_NAME=]